harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 Disabling such is not an available option.

-### How long does the Perpetual Task in Service instace count stays live and what is the interval perid of this check ?
+### How long does the Perpetual Task in Service instance count stays live and what is the interval perid of this check ?

 Perpetual Task run after 10 mins interval which sync instances details, But stays alive for 2 weeks.
 So, after 10 mins service dashboard should be updated but live expectation can be for upto 2 weeks from here.
-Please read more on this in the following [Documentaion](https://developer.harness.io/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments/#how-instance-information-is-obtained)
+Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments/#how-instance-information-is-obtained)

-### Do we support exported variables for looping strategies ?
+### Do we support exported variables for looping strategies?

 No, we don't support the exporting of variables using looping strategies.
-Please read more on output variables in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/shell-script-step/#scoping-output-variables-using-aliases)
+Please read more on output variables in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/shell-script-step/#scoping-output-variables-using-aliases).

-### For Input Sets is there any specific RBAC ?
+### For Input Sets is there any specific RBAC?

 No, We dont have RBAC for Input Sets.
 Please read more on input sets in the following [Documentation](https://developer.harness.io/docs/platform/pipelines/input-sets/)